 - Note: Your Remote Supervisor Adapter name (the Name field) and the IP host name of the Remote Supervisor Adapter (the Host Name field on the Network Interfaces page) do not automatically share the same name because the ASM Name field is limited to 15 characters.
 The Host Name field can consist of up to 63 characters.
 To minimize confusion, set the ASM Name field to the non-qualified portion of the IP host name.
-The non-qualified IP host name.
+The non-qualified IP host name consists of up to the first period of a fully qualified IP host name.
 For example, the non-qualified IP host name of asmcard1.us.company.com (a fully qualified IP host name) is asmcard1.
-For more information on your host name, see "Configuring an Ethernet connection to ASM" on page 39. - 4.
+For more information on your host name, see "Configuring an Ethernet connection to ASM" on page 42. - 4.
 In the ID number field, assign the Remote Supervisor Adapter a unique identification number. - 5.
 In the Contact field, type the contact information.
 For example, you can specify the name and phone number of the person to contact if there is a problem with this server.
 You can type a maximum of 47 characters in this field. - 6.
 In the Location field, type the location of the server.
 Include in this field sufficient detail to quickly locate the server for maintenance or other purposes.
-You can type a maximum of 47 characters in this field.
+You can type a maximum of 47 characters in this field. - 7.
+Scroll to the bottom of the page and click Save.